forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/deploy-on-save.md

   - Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
   - Under Salesforce Feature Previews, select `Push-or-deploy-on-save: Enabled`

-To trigger conflict detection on deploy on save:
+To bypass checking for conflicts on push or deploy when you also have conflict detection enabled:
-  - also select  `Push-or-deploy-on-save: Override Conflicts On Push`
+  - Select  `Push-or-deploy-on-save: Override Conflicts On Push`

 ![Deploy on save feature](../../../images/deploy-on-save.png)